 Evening: Seasonal Bites and Strolls

 Stop 7: Plaka District: Wind down in the old town.
-In summer, munch on charred roasted corn as you wander the lanes; in winter, savor certain foods like roasted chestnuts, their smoky sweetness warming your hands and your appetite.
+In summer, munch on charred roasted corn as you wander the lanes; in winter, savour certain foods like roasted chestnuts, their smoky sweetness warming your hands and your appetite.
 Street vendors sell these seasonal treats.

-At the end of your itinerary, remember that dinner in Athens can be a street food experience, and some restaurants in central Athens offer street food-inspired menus for those extending their trip.
+At the end of your itinerary, remember that dinner in Athens can be a street-food experience, and some restaurants in central Athens offer street-food-inspired menus for those extending their trip.

 Street Food Markets